 Minor in Social Work and Community Development

-In keeping with the mission and academic plan of the School of Arts and Sciences, the Minor in Social Work and Community Development promotes active learning and students’ understanding of the dynamics of social work and community development.
+The Minor in Social Work and Community Development promotes active learning and understanding of the dynamics of social work and community development.

-For a Minor in Social Work and Community Development, students must complete a minimum of 18 credits as follows:
+For a Minor in Social Work and Community Development, you must complete a minimum of 18 credits as follows:

 Minor Core Requirements (9 credits)

 Minor Elective Requirements (9 credits)

 |SWO203||Citizenship and Leadership||3|

 This minor requires 18 credits.
 The duration will vary depending on how many of those courses can be counted as part of your major courses.
 Make sure to consult with your advisor.